canonical/cloud-init/doc/rtd/reference/yaml_examples/scripts.rst

 Control vendor-data use
 ***********************

-The use of :ref:`vendor-data <vendordata>` can be controlled by the user.
+The use of :ref:`vendor-data <vendor-data>` can be controlled by the user.
 Vendor-data can be used (or disabled) with an optional prefix.

 For a full list of keys, refer to the